ubco-W2022T1-cosc301/project-group03/README.md

 **Please remember to update this section**

-- Person 1: one sentence about you!
+- Sarim Faheem: Massive sports fan (data reviewer for EA/Borussia Dortmund) and advocate for EDI research within health sciences!
-- Person 2: one sentence about you!
+- Nikita Chandra Lazarus: one sentence about you!
-- Person 3: one sentence about you!
+- Omar Kandeel: one sentence about you!

 ## Images